+The sample questions are presented in the order they appear on the ISEE exam.
 Each section will include four sample questions, divided both by level and sub-topic as indicated.
-We recommend viewing all of the questions, even if you are only interested in one of the levels presented.
+We recommend viewing all the questions, even if you are only interested in one of the levels offered.

-This will provide more familiarity with the types of questions asked on the test, even if they are not all at the exact level you will face.
+This will provide more familiarity with the types of questions asked on the ISEE test, even if they are not all at the exact level you will face.
+This will give you a solid understanding of the types of questions that will be asked on the ISEE exam and improve your understanding before taking an ISEE practice test.

-The first section of the ISEE test is Verbal Reasoning, which consists of two types of questions – synonyms and sentence completion.
-The synonym questions provide a word and then list four options from which to identify the synonym.
-In the sentence completion questions, a sentence appears with one or two words missing, and there are four options of words to use in the indicated spaces in order to complete the sentence.
-You are given 20 minutes to complete this section.
+The first section of the ISEE test is the Verbal Reasoning section, which consists of two types of questions: - Synonyms and Sentence Completion.
+The synonym questions provide a word and then list four choices from which to identify the synonym.
+Sentence Completion questions present a sentence with one or two words missing, and there are four choices of words to use in the spaces provided to complete the sentence.
+You have 20 minutes to complete this section.

 Identify the synonym: